dangoslen/dangoslen-me-site/content/blog/the-four-types-of-code-reviews.md

 Developers can discuss the code by leaving comments on specific lines of code or the code overall.
 Reviewers can also approve or reject the changes and require a certain number of approvals before being allowed to merge in the code.

 Many tools also work well with the pull request model.
-Linters, automated tests, etc., can all run and report back on the pull request the status of the tests - all with links and visual queues.
+Linters, automated tests, etc., can all run and report back on the pull request the status of each action - all with links and visual queues.
 Process checks (did the author remember to update the changelog or apply the proper tags) are helpful here too.

 Pull requests grew in popularity as it was beneficial for open-source projects as they facilitated low-trust code from forked repositories.
 Prospective contributors fork the repo, make changes in their repo, and ask maintainers to pull their code into the original repository.

 In some ways, a pull request is akin to a formal review, as every line of code _can_ be reviewed by the reviewer.
-It depends on the reviewer's thoroughness, as the process isn't strict about enforcing every line _is_ reviewed.
+It depends largely on the reviewer's thoroughness, however, as the process isn't strict about enforcing every line _is_ reviewed.
 It, therefore, rates pretty high on thoroughness but below a formal review.

-Pull requests are generally quick as long as the request size isn't too large.
+Pull requests are generally quick (though that is a hot debate) as long as the request size isn't too large.
 The larger the request - measured usually as total lines changed - the longer it takes to go through review.

 Pull requests also score decently on collaboration.
 Much of this collaboration is facilitated by the tools developed by GitHub (or other git SaaS providers) to easily suggest a line change or comment on the changes overall.
 Many engineers, however, don't love the [pull request process](https://jessitron.com/2021/03/27/those-pesky-pull-request-reviews/), citing that the asynchronous nature of a pull request introduces additional lag in the system (which is correct).
 In my experience, however, this waiting time is only pronounced when the team isn't working together already.